Samsung Venture Investment Corporation

 Series C in 2013

-PowerbyProxi Limited specializes in designing, licensing, and manufacturing advanced wireless power and data solutions for both industrial and consumer electronics applications globally.
-Founded in 2007 and based in Auckland, New Zealand, with additional offices in Silicon Valley and Austin, the company offers a diverse product line that includes inductive couplers, power connectors, wireless slip rings, and development kits tailored for various applications, such as battery charging, wireless control systems, and smartphone charging.
-PowerbyProxi’s solutions are designed to operate effectively in demanding industrial environments, addressing critical needs without mechanical connectors.
-The company boasts a significant portfolio of over 350 patents and has established strategic partnerships with major industry players, including Samsung Electro-Mechanics and Linear Technology Corporation.
+PowerbyProxi Limited specializes in designing, licensing, and manufacturing wireless power and data solutions for both industrial and consumer electronics markets globally.
+Founded in 2007 and based in Auckland, New Zealand, with additional offices in Silicon Valley and Austin, the company offers a diverse product portfolio that includes inductive couplers, power connectors, wireless slip rings, and development kits for wireless charging.
+Their solutions cater to a range of applications, including battery charging, wireless control systems, and power delivery for sensors and smartphones.
+PowerbyProxi is recognized for its advanced wireless power technology, which addresses critical needs in demanding environments, and holds a substantial patent portfolio of over 350 patents worldwide.
+The company has established strategic partnerships with industry leaders, enhancing its position in the market.
 As of October 2017, PowerbyProxi operates as a subsidiary of Apple Inc.

 Cambrios Technologies